supreen/php-admin-panel/README.md

 Please Change the Admin and Password in all file. (they are on the top).
 And, Please Use Your Google Captcha Sitekey and Secret in Admin.php and Process_data.php.

+Copy the Index.php file and create as many page as you want.

 Thankyou